grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 Did I just say that composability is "one of the top priorities" in our design approach?
 Wow, that's quite a statement, isn't it?
 Unfortunately for me, it also lets you raise the following argument: "Hey, interfaces are not the most extreme way of achieving composability!
 What about e.g. C\# events feature?
 Or callbacks that are supported by some other languages?
 Wouldn't it make the classes even more context-independent and composable, if we connected them through events or callbacks, not interfaces?"

 Actually, it would, but it would also strip us from another very important aspect of our design approach that I did not mention explicitly until now.
 This aspect is: roles.
 When we use interfaces, we can say that each interface stands for a role for a real object to play.
 When these roles are explicit, they help design and describe the communication between objects.

-Let's look at an example of how not defining explicit roles removes some clarity from the design.
+Let's look at an example of how not defining explicit roles can remove some clarity from the design.
 This is a sample method that sends some messages to two recipients held as interfaces:

 ```csharp
 //role players: